vinodkd/jmx.js/docs/devguide.md

 ### Initialization

+`init()` loads up a global config file, the element config and the view templates; all of which are pretty straightforward XHR file loads.

+* `config.json` is the global config file and it currently holds just one setting: whether the installation is in demo mode or not.
+If so, save is not allowed.
+This is to enable running the demo on Github pages.
-`init()` loads up the element config and the view templates.
-Pretty straightforward XHR file loads. `loadTemplates()` has some defaulting logic, however, which is explained below in the section that explains `jmxelements.json`.
+* `loadTemplates()` has some defaulting logic which is explained below in the section that explains `jmxelements.json`.

 ### Loading a JMX File